WonLab-CS/Vesalius/README.md

 <img src="man/figures/banner.png" />

+# NEWS
+Vesalius 2.0 is comming soon!

+To use the Vesalius version used in the [Molecular Systems Biology publication](https://www.embopress.org/doi/full/10.15252/msb.202211080) publication, please refere to the [frozen release version](https://github.com/patrickCNMartin/Vesalius/releases/tag/Release_1.0.1)

 ## What is Vesalius ?
 Vesalius is an R package to decipher tissue anatomy by embracing various image analysis techniques for high-resolution ST data.
 Vesalius identifies